amgrubb/amgrubb.github.io/_pages/grubb-lab.md

 consideration.
 They can be used to make decisions in early-phase requirements engineering as well as in other contexts.
 The following image is an example of a goal model created in our tool BloomingLeaf, a browser-based tool developed by the lab.
-See below to join us.
+See below to join us.<br>

 <img src="/images/goal-model1.png" alt="A goal model showing a student deciding
      what to have for lunch" style="display:block; margin-left: auto;